 Speak to your vet and they will put in place a vaccination programme including all the core vaccines and any other recommended vaccines depending on your kitten’s lifestyle and environment.

-What else I can do to prevent the virus spreading?
+Is there anything else I can do to help prevent the virus spreading?